krismbah/World_Weather_Analysis/README.md

 The purpose of this analysis is to make changes recommended by the beta testers to the PlanMyTrip app.
 The following tasks are to be completed:

-1. Adding the weather description to the weather data you’ve already retrieved in this module.
+1. Adding the weather description to the weather data.
 2. Have the beta testers use input statements to filter the data for their weather preferences (Min temp = 60, Max temp = 90).
 3. Identify potential travel destinations and nearby hotels.
 4. From the list of potential travel destinations, have the beta testers choose four cities to create a travel itinerary.